Learn about best practices when using images in Klaviyo emails, including size recommendations and how to add images.

-The maximum image file size supported by Klaviyo is 5MB.
+- The maximum image file size supported by Klaviyo is 10MB.
 However, we recommend using images that are 1MB or smaller, as larger images can load slowly, leading to a poor recipient experience.
+Klaviyo's built-in image compression tool can help with reducing file sizes for uploaded images without significantly harming quality.

-Across the web, using 72dpi resolution is best practice.
-Try to keep your images to 600px or less in width and less than 2000px in height, in order to balance image quality and loading speeds.
+- Across the web, using 72dpi resolution is best practice.
+Try to keep your images between 600 and 1000 px in width and less than 2000px in height for full-width images, in order to balance image quality and loading speeds.
+Images that are less than the full width of the email can be smaller than 600px.

 Insert an image block